-MAJOR IN BIOLOGY FOR SECONDARY EDUCATION

-Full information for teacher certification policies, procedures, and requirements are found in the section titled Teacher Certification at Fontbonne University following the graduate programs' section in this catalog.
-Those interested in combining a major in biology with secondary certification

-Major Approval for Biology for Secondary Education

-In addition to satisfying major approval for the biology degree, students seeking certification for secondary education must apply for acceptance to the teacher certification program.
+PHY 218 Engineering Physics I (4 credits) PHY 220 Engineering Physics II (4 credits) Additional Graduation Requirements BIO 413 Department Assessment Exit Exam (0 credits) Any religion or theology course MAJOR IN BIOLOGY FOR SECONDARY EDUCATION Teacher Certification Requirements Full information for teacher certification policies, procedures, and requirements are found in the section titled Teacher Certification at Fontbonne University following the graduate programs' section in this catalog.
+Those interested in combining a major in biology with secondary certification must review this section in its entirety.
+Major Approval for Biology for Secondary Education In addition to satisfying major approval for the biology degree, students seeking certification for secondary education must apply for acceptance to the teacher certification program.
 Said application should be made at least one semester prior to the planned semester for student teaching/field experience.
 Acceptance into the teacher certification program is based upon final validation of professional (3.00) and cumulative (2.75) GPA; final validation of a 3.00 GPA in relevant content areas for middle/secondary candidates; and approval by the Fontbonne University Educator Preparation Programs Impact Council.
 Without approval by the Fontbonne University Educator Preparation Programs Impact Council students cannot enroll for student teaching/field experience.

-The following specific general education courses meet the requirements for the biology major with secondary certification:
+General Education Requirements The following specific general education courses meet the requirements for the biology major with secondary certification: Take all of these: